 Outdoors, on a humble wooden bench in the sun (which, in its real life, is the resting spot during games of darts), I typed, and mused, and played with a small hover fly who found my laptop beguiling.
 In between, I swung on the wooden plank swing, lifting my toes to the tops of the trees, letting my thoughts smooth into unruffled calm as my body moved.

-And I walked, along kilometres of trails that PR clears through meadows and woods, sometimes picking my way over uprooted trees that recent storms had downed, sometimes under the chittering of a red squirrel dashing along the branches, sometimes with the broad lavender vistas of sun-hot fields unfolding before me, acre over acre to the tree line.
+And I walked, along kilometres of trails cleared through meadows and woods, sometimes picking my way over uprooted trees that recent storms had downed, sometimes under the chittering of a red squirrel dashing along the branches, sometimes with the broad lavender vistas of sun-hot fields unfolding before me, acre over acre to the tree line.

 Walking is one of my most effective writing strategies, often bringing word after word on an endless string to match the swing of my legs and arms, to match the distance covered by my feet.
 During this weekend, it was a way of shaking loose the thoughts I was carrying inside.